-Applicants must demonstrate matched contribution worth at least 50% of project funds.
+Applicants must demonstrate matched contribution of at least 50%.
 The matched contribution can be in-kind or financial (or a mixture of both) and can be from any of the partners being proposed.
-Support leveraged from government institutions will be looked upon favourably.
+Your match will be assessed based upon the amount and the quality/ value addition of the contribution.

-• Topic
+Topic

-A broad range of disciplines is regarded as 'engineering' for the purposes of this scheme, including (among many others) biotechnology, petrochemicals, offshore engineering, geotechnics, water resources, building services, telecommunications, optics, lasers, information technology, energy conservation, manufacturing, applied mechanics, bioengineering, materials, aeronautical, maritime, naval.
+A broad range of disciplines are regarded as 'engineering' for the purposes of this scheme, including (among many others) biotechnology, petrochemicals, offshore engineering, geotechnics, water resources, building services, telecommunications, optics, lasers, information technology, energy conservation, manufacturing, applied mechanics, bioengineering, materials, aeronautical, maritime, naval.
 If you are unsure whether your subject area fits within our remit please contact the Programme Manager.